 - To create an AMI on Linux, see this Amazon documentation.

 - To create an AMI on Windows, see this Amazon documentation.

 - To create a custom WorkSpace bundle, see this Amazon documentation.

 You now have an AMI or WorkSpace bundle that includes a pre-installed and pre-activated agent.

 Use the AMI

 Now that you have a custom AMI or WorkSpace bundle, you can use it as the basis for future Amazon EC2 instances and Amazon WorkSpaces.
-With the custom AMI or bundle, Deep Security Agent starts up automatically, activates itself, and applies the protection policy assigned to it.
+With the custom AMI or bundle, the agent starts up automatically, activates itself, and applies the protection policy assigned to it.
 It appears in the Workload Security console with a Status of Managed and a green dot next to it.